FeyAgape/GitAndMore/Git.md

 `git rebase` allows you to reapply commits on top of another base tip

+1. `git rebase origin/master`

+If there are any conflicts, you will see a message like this

+2. run `git status` to see if they're any conflicts by accesses the files

+## Git cherry-pick

 ## Git Merge - Check out, review, and merge locally